compwron/compwron.github.io/_posts/2015-05-02-email-is-not-a-revision-control-system.md

  -
 ---

-"Email is not a revision control system!!" someone to me at the [Karmic Labs](https://karmiclabs.com/) hack night
+"Email is not a revision control system!!" someone said to me at a [Karmic Labs](https://karmiclabs.com/) hack night

 But I said- because I am trying to train my brain to pattern-match statements like "X is terrible" with "think of solutions for X"